Crime Statistics Ireland: A Decade of Home Burglary Trends

 - If you’re away on holidays and expecting parcels and bin collections, ask your neighbour to take them in.

-To learn more about home security, check out our home security tips article.
+To learn more about home security, check out our home safety tips article.

 How can I check crime rates in my area?